 - mix dry ingredients onto a separate plate

-- coat chicken peices in eggs
+- coat chicken pieces in eggs

 - place coated chicken on sprayed air fryer pan